Special Opportunities and Programs

 A student pursuing a bachelor's degree or an associate's degree can graduate with distinction by achieving at graduation a cumulative g.p.a. of 3.5 (cum laude), 3.75 (magna cum laude), or 3.9 (summa cum laude).
 See the Other Requirements chapter for more information.

 Phi Beta Kappa, an arts and sciences honorary founded at the College of William and Mary in 1776, is the nation's premiere academic honorary.
 Miami's chapter was established in 1911.
 Seniors are elected annually.
-Contact the Office of Student Activities, 356 Shriver Center (513-529-2266), for more information.
+Contact information is available online at www.orgs.muohio.edu/muasg.

 First-year students who earn 3.5 grade point averages after one semester on campus may qualify for Phi Eta Sigma and Alpha Lambda Delta or Lambda Sigma Society, national academic honoraries.
-Information is available in the Office of Student Activities, 356 Shriver Center (513-529-2266).
+Contact informaton is available online at www.orgs.muohio.edu/muasg.

-Outstanding juniors or seniors interested in college teaching or another professional field can become undergraduate associates.
+Sophomores, juniors, or seniors who have a cumulative grade point average of 3.2 or higher and who are interested in college teaching or another professional field can become undergraduate associates.
 Each associate is sponsored by a faculty member.
 The student and the sponsoring faculty member decide what the associateship should involve.

 Students can apply at the beginning of each semester.
-Information and application forms are available in the University Honors Office, 102 Bishop Hall (513-529-3399).
+Information and application forms are available in the University Honors Office, 102 Bishop Hall (513-529-3399) or at http://casnov1.cas.muohio.edu/honors/currentuainfo.htm.
+You need not be an Honors student to apply.

 Undergraduate Research Program